-Files that are produced include an event log from the the Teradata client tool that contains detailed information about the success or failure of the publishing process and sample SQL code (SampleSQL.txt).
-For more information on the SampleSQL.txt file, see "Using the Scoring Functions" in Chapter 5.
+Files that are produced include an event log that contains detailed information about the success or failure of the publishing process and sample SQL code (SampleSQL.txt).
+For more information on the SampleSQL.txt file, see "Scoring Function Names" on page 27.